haraldapp/SGS01BTHome/README.md

 ## Flashing the custom firmware

+Note: When flashing the custom BTHome firmware, the sensor won't work with the Tuya cloud.

 - Unmount the 4 screws in the battery case and remove the back cover.

    ![](wiki/sgs01-back.jpg)